Loading...

 How to consume egg omelet or scrambled egg with cheese, tea with milk without glucose spikes

 Add vegetables like spinach, bell peppers, or tomatoes to your omelet.
-These options help slow down digestion and balance blood sugar levels.
+These can help slow down the absorption of sugars.

 healthspan-mbl